 Information is not investment advice

 To perform these operations, you need to place orders – give special commands to your broker in the trading terminal.
 There are several different types of orders, the main are market orders, pending orders, take profit orders and stop loss orders.
-Let’s see what are their functions.
+Let’s see what their functions are.

 If you think that the price of the currency pair will rise and then reverse to the downside, place Sell Limit above the current price.
 If you expect the currency pair to decline and then reverse to the upside, place Buy Limit below the current price.
 If you think that selling will intensify once the price breaks a certain level on the downside, place Sell Stop below the current price.
 If you expect that buying will intensify once the price breaks a certain level on the upside, place Buy Stop above the current price.

 In order to close profitable positions, use an order type called Take Profit.
 In order to close unprofitable position use Stop Loss order.
-For example, you enter a stop order 50 pips away from your entry point.
-As soon as the market moved 50 pips against you, your stop order would automatically close you out of that trade protecting you from losing more than 50 pips.
+For example, you enter a stop order 100 points away from your entry point.
+As soon as the market moved 100 points against you, your stop order would automatically close you out of that trade protecting you from losing more than 100 points.